Organizations & Activities

 - Pay an annual membership fee of $10 upon acceptance; (this $10 will be deducted from the $50 fee for national membership once eligible)

 On campus, Pi Sigma Alpha sponsors many events -- both academic and social.
 In the realm of academia and in the interest of furthering the study of political science campus-wide, Pi Sigma Alpha annually sponsors the Constitution Day Lecture featuring a guest speaker.
 Speakers have included visiting political science professors and researchers, lawyers, and judges.
 In addition, Pi Sigma Alpha runs voter registration drives as well as offering free Constitutions to fellow students.
-The chapter plans and hosts a gathering every semester for both Political Science and History majors in order to promote camaraderie between students and the faculty members of the History and Political Science Department.
+The chapter plans and hosts a gathering every semester for both Political Science and History majors in order to promote camaraderie between students and the faculty members in History and Political Science.